(And How Can I Use it in a Digital Marketing Funnel)

 It’s important to make customers feel like you care about more than just making a sale to accomplish those goals efficiently.
 An excellent example of relationship marketing in action is the popular social media strategy that says seventy percent of your content should be focused on providing value and building trust.
 Twenty percent can be curated content that’s also focused on creating value for customers, and only ten percent of your social media should focus on transactions.

-Ten percent might sound like a low number, but if you try to push sales too aggressively, you might end up scaring a lot of potential customers away.
+Ten percent might sound like a low number, but if you try to push sales too aggressively, you might scare many potential customers away.
 More importantly, building a relationship with your customers by sharing high-quality content makes your marketing more efficient; it means that they are more open to seeing your offer when you make it.90% of loyalty problems can be traced to a flawed sales process.
 Click To Tweet

 Of course, a good relationship with your customers isn’t a replacement for stellar service.
 However, if you manage to combine both elements, you’ll have a winning strategy on your hands.